lazka/katwarn-api/README.md

 # Python API Client for KATWARN

+**UPDATE 2025-01-02:** Since KATWARN is no longer used in Austria since 2024-09-30, and the last Austrian alert expired at the end of 2024 this API is no longer useful for Austria and the archival process has been stopped as of 2025-01-02.
+The archive of all alerts in 2024 is still available in the git history.

-NOTE: This is just a hobby project and not affiliated with KATWARN in any way.
+**NOTE:** This is just a hobby project and not affiliated with KATWARN in any way.

 On the national alert test day, when a test alert was displayed on the official [KATWARN Austria](https://www.bmi.gv.at/204/katwarn/start.aspx) app, I wondered